chemineer1/sons-of-the-forest-dedicated/README.md

 1. Create a new directory in the repo's root directory called **userdata**.
 This folder will remain even if you remove the container and it holds the saved game data.
 2. In **userdata**, create two files called **dedicatedserver.cfg** and **ownerswhitelist.txt**.
 Write configuration data into these files according to the example files provided in this repo, and the [configuration guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2992700419&snr=).
 At a minimum, you should set the server name and password.
 3. You may want to build your own image to get the latest game updates.
-In that case open **docker-compose.yml**, uncomment the `build` element and comment out the `image` element.
+In that case open **docker-compose.yml**, comment out the first `image` element and uncomment the second `image` element.

 ## 🧟 Usage